grmvishnu/datasciencecoursera/2_R_Programming/README.md

 There are totally 4 quizzes in this course.

-As of today, I have done completed two quizzes (05-31-2020).
+As of today, I have completed three quizzes (06-13-2020).

 I'll upload the rest of them once I complete them and get them graded.